cyberthread/html-entities/README.md

 ## Hints
 You'll need the following HTML tags:
-- abbr
+- abbr (4 instances)
-- time
+- time (4 instances)
-- q
+- q (1 instance)
+- var (2 instances)
+- em (1 instance)

 You'll need to address the following symbols, characters and punctuation:
-- em dash
+- em dash (1 instance)
-- en dash
+- en dash (1 instance)
-- ellipsis
+- ellipsis (1 instance)
-- fraction
-- accented and non-English characters
+- accented and non-English characters (2 instances)
-- math symbols
+- math symbols (2 instances)
-- copyright symbol
+- copyright symbol (1 instance)
-- single quotes
+- single quotes (2 instances)

-In total there are 29 inline text semantics instances that require additional HTML tags and 19 cases where you'll need to replace what is in the content with an HTML entity.

 ### Requirements
-- You each have your own repository, but you can work collaboratively and only need to submit the URL of one repository.
+- This assignment is collaborative.
+You each have your own repository, but you will submit only one repository on behalf of the team.
 - You do not need to make this live.
-- This activity is timed; do what you can in the time frame.
-- When time is up the TA will look at your code and verify how many instances your team found.
-You will submit the verified number of instances and the URL to the repository in Blackboard to get credit for this assignment.